edaehn/bitsgalore.github.io/_posts/2021-09-24-on-the-significant-properties-of-spreadsheets.md

 > \[I\]f you look closely at your digital preservation strategy, it boils down to finding the best way to preserve the significant properties of information.

-By contrast, taking the preservation itent as a starting point, a practical solution for the above case might look something like this:
+By contrast, taking the preservation intent as a starting point, a practical solution for the above case might look something like this:

 - Always keep the original spreadsheets (in their original formats)
 - Use emulation to ensure faithful rendering of these files in their original environment